Volga Germans: Invitation to settle in Russia

 In 1762, Catherine II, born a German princess and a native of Stettin, Pomerania, deposed her husband Peter III, born a German prince in Kiel, and took the Russian imperial throne.
-Following the lead of Maria Theresa, Empress of Austria and Hungary, inviting Germans to settle on the Danube in the Balkans, Catherine the Great published manifestos in 1762 and 1763 inviting non-Muslim, non-Jewish Europeans to immigrate and become Russian subjects and farm Russian lands while maintaining their language and culture.
+Following the lead of Maria Theresa, Empress of Austria and Hungary, inviting Germans to settle on the Danube in the Balkans, Catherine the Great published manifestos in 1762 and 1763 inviting non-Muslim, non-Jewish Europeans to immigrate, become Russian subjects, and farm Russian lands while maintaining their language and culture.
 Although the first received little response, the second improved the benefits offered and was more successful in attracting colonists.
 People in other countries such as France and Ireland were more inclined to migrate to the colonies in the Americas.
 Other countries, such as Austria, forbade emigration.

+In the late 18th century, nomadic Kazakhs took advantage of the disorder caused by Pugachev's Rebellion to raid Volga German settlements.

 Those who went to Russia had special rights under the terms of the manifesto.
 Some, such as being exempt from military service, were revoked in the latter part of the 19th century when the government needed more conscripts for the Russian army.
 The Plautdietsch-speaking Mennonite communities were opposed to military service because of their pacifist beliefs, so many Mennonites immigrated to the Americas instead.

-In the late 18th century the nomadic Kazakhs took advantage of Pugachev's Rebellion, which was centred on the Volga area, to raid Volga German settlements.